-Learning the basics of the target language before traveling to a foreign country can make all the difference for travellers who’d like to take their discovery experiences to the next level.
+Learning the basics of a new language before travelling to a foreign country can make all the difference for travellers who’d like to take their discovery experiences to the next level.
 Communicating with natives in their own language is an eye-opening experience, and it can truly make you feel like one of them.
 After all, isn’t that the most authentic way of exploring a new country?

-The basics of the target language are useful and sometimes even mandatory when traveling to a new country.
+The basics of a new language are useful and sometimes even mandatory when travelling to a new country.
 You’re probably asking yourself “What is the secret to mastering the basics of a foreign language?”
 The answer is that there is no secret.
 You just have to be tenacious.
 Choose a learning strategy and stick to it.
 Know what suits you best and go wild.
 Here are some tips that might save you some time when learning a new tongue.

 1. Start with the greetings

 If the basics of languages had an alphabet, greetings would be the letter “A”.
 Thus, greetings should always be number one on your to-learn list.
 It’s the first thing you’ll say wherever you are.
 It’s your business card and a sign of respect towards the country you are visiting and its people.
 It’s also how you put a smile on a foreigner’s face.

 This is the easiest solution we can recommend.
 Try Mondly for example — an innovative language learning app that helps you to literally play your way to a new language.
 The key here isn’t to just use it, but to use it consistently.

 The world wide web is full of tips, tricks, and shortcuts on how to learn the basics of a foreign language quickly, but language learning apps are probably the best way to reach your goal faster.
 Their content is already based on a learning strategy backed up by research and algorithms.
 Your only job is to kickstart the learning.
 Furthermore, language learning apps usually offer carefully-crafted gamified experiences that make you always want more, so this should be super fun.